algolia/vue-instantsearch/docs/src/advanced/custom-backend.md

 To create your own client, you will need to implement a given interface that receives and returns formatted data that InstantSearch can understand.

-## On the backend: create the necessary routes
+## On the backend: create the necessary route

 This guide assumes that you’ve got an existing server running on [http://localhost:3000](http://localhost:3000) with the route `POST /search` that takes the default Algolia query parameters as JSON.
 This backend could be using the [JavasScript API client](https://www.algolia.com/doc/api-client/javascript/getting-started/) to query Algolia, on top of any other operations you want to perform.